abpframework/abp/docs/en/Samples/Index.md

 # Sample Applications

-Here, a list of official samples built with the ABP Framework.
-Most of these samples are located under the [abpframework/abp-samples](https://github.com/abpframework/abp-samples) GitHub repository.
+Here, a list of official samples built with ABP.

 ## eShopOnAbp

-Reference microservice solution built with the ABP Framework and .NET.
+Reference microservice solution built with ABP and .NET.

 * [Source code](https://github.com/abpframework/eShopOnAbp)

-## EventHub
+## Event Hub

-This is a reference application built with the ABP Framework.
+A reference application built with ABP.
 It implements the Domain Driven Design with multiple application layers.

 * [Source code](https://github.com/abpframework/eventhub)

+## Easy CRM

+A middle-size CRM application built with ABP.
+[Click here](easy-crm.md) to see the details.

 ## Book Store

-A simple CRUD application to show basic principles of developing an application with the ABP Framework.
-The same sample was implemented with different technologies:
+A simple CRUD application to show basic principles of developing an application with ABP.
+The same sample was implemented with different technologies and different modules.

+### With Open Source Modules

+The following samples uses only the open source (free) modules.

 * **Book Store: Razor Pages UI & Entity Framework Core**
   * [Tutorial](https://docs.abp.io/en/abp/latest/Tutorials/Part-1?UI=MVC&DB=EF)